-The short version is that a computer genius builds one of the largest computer companies, its flagship product being a virtual universe that most of the real world uses for various reasons, dies, and leaves his fortune to the person who finds a hidden “easter egg” within this massive VR world.
-This VR world is what you might get if you took a few large massive player online games, mixed it with social media, and added every privacy destroying hardware and software technology all of you will willing adore as long as it has a cute name and allows you to spend more time looking up the things you’ll won’t get accomplished in the real world because you’re spending too much time looking things up.
+The short version is that a computer genius builds one of the largest computer/software companies, its flagship product being a virtual universe that most of the real world uses for various reasons, dies, and leaves his fortune to the person who finds a hidden “easter egg” within this massive VR world.
+This VR world is what you might get if you took a few large massive player online games, mixed it with social media, and added every privacy destroying hardware and software technology all of you willingly adore as long as it has a cute name and allows you to spend more time looking up the things you’ll won’t get accomplished in the real world because you’re spending too much time looking things up.
 That’s what this VR world is like.

 The story dynamics include a heartless company spending tons of money on a team of experts trying to find the easter egg, and online community of both large and small groups of regular people hunting this egg down, and individuals looking for it.
 Its much like a large lottery.
 The greater of this VR world, and the contest itself grew up in the 1980’s, so the book leave no page unturned without referencing this period in time.

 Okay, so the book moves well, its organized, easy to understand by all, and has both a compelling plot, and a cute romantic line.
 It calmly covers topics that include social and environmental decay, corporate evil, real life v. online life, honor, honestly, obsession, dedication, bootstraps, and Ultraman.